 From there hop the orange shuttle headed eastbound to the South Kaibab Trailhead.

 The hike to Skeleton Point is six miles total / 9.5 kilometers total.
-Look at this way: three relatively easy miles down and three challenging miles up!
+Look at it this way: three relatively easy miles down and three challenging miles up!

 Hiking the South Kaibab Trail in its entirety is 6.5 miles down to the river where some people camp before joining up with the North Kaibab Trail and hiking out via the North Rim.
 This is definitely on my bucket list.

 Four to five hours.
 It took me four and I stopped for lunch at Cedar Point and stopped again for a short meditation.
 But it would take longer on a day when the trail is busier (especially when you get stuck behind the horses and mules as I did!)